alwinb/reurl/README.md

 - url.dropDrive ()
 - url.dropRoot ()
 - url.dropFile ()
+- url.dropDirectory ()
 - url.dropQuery ()
 - url.dropFragment ()

-url.dropRoot () throws a TypeError if dropping the root token would result in a malformed URL.
+dropRoot throws a TypeError if dropping the root token would result in a malformed URL.

+dropDirectory removes the _last_ directory component from the path, without normalizing/ interpreting `./` or `../` components.

 ### Operations on URLs

-- goto (other_url) // aka. join
+- goto (other) // aka. join
 - normalize () // aka. normalise
 - resolve ([other])
 - force ([other])